zzzprojects/EntityFramework-Extensions/docs/pages/api/options-column-expression.md

 ## Column Input Expression
 Gets or sets columns to map with direction Input.

+> Always include the key for operation required one.

 ### Example
 {% highlight csharp %}
 // tbd